MrLightgun/MiSTerSindenDriver/README.md

 This repository contains all the necessary files to enable the Sinden Lightgun functionality on the MiSTer platform.

 This guide is intended for individuals with technical expertise until we refine the details and provide more comprehensive scripts, documentation, and additional resources.

 ## What is the Sinden Lightgun

 The Sinden Lightgun is a lightgun controller compatible with modern LCD displays.
 Unlike other lightguns, the Sinden Lightgun works by processing the data from a video camera onboard the gun.
 This allows it to work without needing to attach any external IR emitters or other devices to your display.
 However, processing the camera data into a gun tracking position requires specialized software and a good amount of processing power.

-It is well known that the Sinden Lightgun performs it's video crunching on the target computer device.
-This initially looked like it would not be possible to run on the MiSTer as the onboard ARM cpu (800Mhz) is quite underpowered and the Linux operating system is barebones.
-However I have spent a lot of time developing a low resource driver that can comfortably run on the MiSTer and also removed many required components so it can run on the streamlined Linux OS.
+It is well known that the Sinden Lightgun performs its video crunching on the target computer device.
+This initially looked like it would not be possible to run on the MiSTer as the onboard ARM CPU (800Mhz) is quite underpowered and the Linux operating system is barebones.
+However, I have spent a lot of time developing a low-resource driver that can comfortably run on the MiSTer and also removed many required components so it can run on the streamlined Linux OS.

 ## The MiSTer Sinden Driver